mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 .# Abstract

-This draft documents NTRU as a method for post quantum key encapsulation mechanism (KEM).
-The NTRU method from KEM is believed to be IPR free and cryptographically sound for both pre and post quantum threat environments.
+This draft documents NTRU as a post-quantum Key Encapsulation Mechanism (KEM) scheme.
+The NTRU method from KEM is believed to be IPR free and cryptographically sound for both classical and post-quantum threat environments.

-NIST has run a competition to select postquantum primitives and selected Kyber for KEM.
+NIST has run a competition to select post-quantum primitives and preliminary selected Kyber for standarization as a KEM.
 Kyber unfortunately has plausible patent claims against it and there are currently undisclosed agreements with the patent holders and NIST.
 It is unknown whether those agreements would be universally acceptable; if not, there will be organizations for which Kyber is unusable until the patents expire.

 This document does not define any new cryptography, only describes an existing cryptographic system.